oslokommune/okctl-upgrade-test/gists/bump-eks-to-1-20/README.md

 watch -n 2 kubectl get node -o wide
 ```

+## Verify what to delete

-## Verify node(s) to delete before deleting them
+Verify pod(s) and node(s) to delete before deleting them.

-You can skip this if you are sure what nodes are being deleted in the next step.
-Use `eksctl get nodegroup` to find names of
+Use `eksctl get nodegroup` to find names of node groups.
-node groups.

 (Draining also sets a taint on the nodes, i.e. prohibits new pods to be scheduled on them.
 So there is no need to taint nodes before draining them.)

-To see which nodes and pods are going to be drained, run the command below. `kubectl2` with the `2` means
-we're running Kubectl version 1.20.15, not the version shipped with Okctl.
+To see which nodes and pods are going to be drained, run the command below.  `kubectl2` with the `2` means we're running Kubectl version 1.20.15, not the version shipped with Okctl.

 ```shell
 kubectl2 drain -l 'alpha.eksctl.io/nodegroup-name=ng-generic' --ignore-daemonsets --delete-emptydir-data --dry-run=client